-Share- Shares % of Voting Capital
+5 Share- Shares % of Voting Capital

-holder Held Class % %
+ł nolder Held Class % %

-FIL 500,000 50.0 50.0 5.747
+FIL 500,000 50.0 50.0 5.75

 Limited

-MNLC 500,000 50.0 50.0 5.747
+MNLC 500,000 50.0 50.0 5.75

-Holdings
+F loldings

 Limited

 A.1.5.
 Group Structure

 FIL Life Ireland is not part of an Insurance Group under the definition of Solvency II.
 The ultimate holding company within the group is FIL Limited (Bermuda).
 The Company is part of the wider FIL group, with FIL Limited (Bermuda) and MNLC Holdings Limited (Bermuda) being the parents.
 Each holds 50% of the voting share capital.
 The positioning of the Company within the Fidelity group is as follows, with FIL Limited (Bermuda) being the ultimate holding company within the group FIL Life Ireland is as shown in Chart A.1.